beomsu317/private-chat-server/README.md

 # Private Chat Server

 Private Chat Server is an Application Server based on ktor.
 Chat with friends without storing messages on the server.
 Since no messages are stored on the server, it is completely confidential.
+Used in the [Private Chat App](https://github.com/beomsu317/private-chat-app).

 ## Installation